Jumio/mobile-sdk-ios/docs/transition_guide.md

   * IProov_FailureMotionTooMuchMouthMovement
   * IProov_FailureMotionTooMuchMovement

-#### Livness
+#### Liveness
-* We have seperated our liveness soultion in `JumioIProov.xcframework`.
-If you want to integrate our liveness solution you need to add this framework beside `Jumio.xcframewrok` to your project.
+* We have seperated our liveness solution in `JumioIProov.xcframework`.
+You need to add this framework beside `Jumio.xcframework` to your project.

 #### Cocoapods
 * The following pods have been removed.
 Instead `Jumio/Liveness` should be added in your pod file.